wavemotion-dave/SpeccySE/readme.md

 Emulator Use :
 -----------------------
-The emulator is fairly straightforward to navigatge.
+The emulator is fairly straightforward to navigate.
 The main menu lets you select the game you wish to play (.TAP, .TZX or .Z80).
 Once you've picked a game, the title will show at the bottom along with the size and CRC (which isn't all that important but I like to see it).
 Then you can play the game or